wazuh/wazuh-documentation/source/cloud-service/getting-started/index.rst

 Wazuh Cloud Service is a hosted EDR service which offers threat detection, integrity monitoring, incidence response and regulatory compliance among many other features.

-Besides, Wazuh Cloud Service supports unlimited endpoints, provides professional support, a managed infrastructure, and allows to conveniently monitor your security data.
+Besides, Wazuh Cloud Service supports unlimited endpoints, provides professional support, a managed infrastructure, and allows to conveniently monitor your alerts.

 To get started, sign up for a free trial and follow the first steps.
 No credit card is required.

+.. topic:: Contents

    .. toctree::
       :maxdepth: 1